codeship/screencast-storyboards/blogposts/django-bitbucket-appengine.md

-Let's get your application ready for App Engine.
-You need to create a file `app.yml` in the root directory of your application.
-In this configuration file you tell App Engine your web application's identifier (in my case my-codefish and that it is a python app.
+Let's get your application ready for App Engine by creating a file `app.yml` in the root directory of your application.
+In this configuration file you tell App Engine your web application's identifier (in my case "my-codefish") and that it is a python app.

 App engine also requires a `version` and an `api_version` parameter, which you can both set to "1".
 And finally add a handler for all urls to be handled by your app boot script, in my case `django_bootstrap.py`.